How to decide if you should use 32bit or 64bit Ubuntu

 It's not as bad as it looks though, all computers made within the last few years have 64bit capable CPUs, and most maintained applications and drivers have 64bit versions available.

-Windows 7 ships 64bit as default, as does OS X. Previously, Ubuntu shipped 32bit as default, but 12.10 will soon ship with 64bit "recommended".
+Windows 7 ships 64bit as default, as does OS X. Previously, Ubuntu shipped 32bit as default, but both 12.04.3 and 13.10 ships with 64bit as default, and 32bit (with PAE) "for machines with less than 2GB of RAM".
 But is it right for you?

-You can probably stick to the default download option of 32bit with PAE.
+You can probably stick to the default download option of 64bit, unless you're quite low on RAM.

 You'll be less likely to run into any unusual issues.